-• In-person hearings are preferred for final hearings: Only a small number of respondents (~15%) would prefer to have their next civil trial/hearing on the merits take place in person.
+In-person hearings are preferred for final hearings: Only a small number of respondents (16.8%) would prefer their next civil trial/hearing on the merits to take place virtually.

 • The concept of "hybrid" hearings is a popular one: The majority of respondents (~55%) were in favour of "hybrid" hearings, which enable some participants to be present in the court/hearing room while others participate by video or telephone conferencing.